treeverse/lakeFS/docs/understand/roadmap.md

 Ideally, pre-merge should actually run after the logical merge operation has completed: the hook should be handed a commit to run on, otherwise modeling data validation tests is very hard.
 Once all hooks pass, the branch is then moved to point at the new merge commit, completing the operation.

 This change will also allow running hooks without holding a branch lock, moving to an optimistic concurrency model.
-This is required in order to support long running operations such as Spark jobs, table scans, etc.
+This is required in order to support long-running operations such as Spark jobs, table scans, etc.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1742){: target="_blank" class="btn" }